AndrewPiroli/tacp_rs/README.md

 Some of the things it has only make sense in a production TACACS+ server, but right now it's really only useful as a test-wrapper of the `tacp` crate.
 At some point in the future, this crate will commit to one of those 2 goals and a new server will be written to fufill the other one.

+## test\_client/ - A basic testing client

+A basic client that can make TACACS+ requests to a server.